samipourquoi/every-scoreboard/README.md

 A tool to generate all the scoreboard objectives available in Minecraft.
 All of them, for ~~any~~ most versions.

+It works by generating a datapack which will create the scoreboards for you.

 # How to use

 You can find 'pre-made' datapacks over [here](https://github.com/samipourquoi/every-scoreboard/tags).